An EZ-structure for the mapping class group: Introduction

-The \emph{curve complex} ${\cal C\cal G}(S_0)$ of a subsurface $S_0$ of $S$ different from a pair of pants or an annulus is the simplicial complex whose vertices are isotopy classes of simple closed curves and where $k$ such curves span a $k-1$-simplex if they can be realized disjointly.
+The curve complex ${\cal C\cal G}(S_0)$ of a (not necessarily proper) essential subsurface $S_0$ of $S$ different from a pair of pants or an annulus is the simplicial complex whose vertices are isotopy classes of simple closed curves and where $k$ such curves span a $k-1$-simplex if they can be realized disjointly.
 If $S_0$ is a four-holed sphere or a one holed torus, then this definition has to be modified by connecting two vertices by an edge if they intersect in the minimal number of points.

-The curve complex is a hyperbolic geodesic graph of infinite diameter \cite{MM99}.
+The curve complex, equipped with the natural simplicial metric, is a hyperbolic geodesic metric space of infinite diameter \cite{MM99}.
 Its \emph{Gromov boundary} $\partial {\cal C\cal G}(S_0)$ is the space of \emph{minimal geodesic laminations} on $S_0$ which \emph{fill} $S_0$, that is, which intersect every essential simple closed curve on $S_0$ transversely.
 The topology on $\partial {\cal C\cal G}(S_0)$ is the \emph{coarse Hausdorff topology}.
 With respect to this topology, a sequence $\lambda_i$ of minimal filling laminations converges to the lamination $\lambda$ if and only if the limit of any subsequence which converges in the Hausdorff topology on compact subsets of $S_0$ contains $\lambda$ as a sublamination \cite{H06,K99}.
 The space $\partial {\cal C\cal G}(S_0)$ is separable and metrizable.
 Define the boundary of the curve complex of an essential annulus $A\subset S$ with core curve $c$ to consist of two points $c^+,c^-$.

 If $S_1,\dots,S_k$ is a collection of isotopy classes of pairwise disjoint subsurfaces of $S$, then we can form the join

 It can be viewed as the set of formal sums $\sum_ia_i\lambda_i$ where $a_i>0$, $\sum_ia_i=1$ and where $\lambda_i\in \partial {\cal C\cal G}(S_i)$ for all $i$.
 This join is a separable metrizable topological space.
 Note that if $S_{i_1},\dots,S_{i_s}$ is a subset of the set of surfaces $S_1,\dots,S_k$, then ${\cal J}(\cup_{j=1}^sS_{i_j})$ is naturally a non-empty closed subset of ${\cal J}(\cup_{i=1}^kS_i)$ corresponding to formal sums $\sum_ia_i\lambda_i$ with $a_i=0$ for $i\not\in \{i_1,\dots,i_s\}$.
 Define